 To enter your Snowflake credentials:

-- For Account Identifiers (Host) enter the host, AWS PrivateLink endpoint, or Azure Private Link endpoint for your Snowflake instance.
+- For Account Identifiers (Host), enter the hostname, AWS PrivateLink endpoint, or Azure Private Link endpoint for your Snowflake instance.

 - For Basic authentication, enter the Username and Password you configured in either Snowflake or the identity provider.